 - How to Get Started

 - Additional Questions

-SuranceBay completed Phase I of the integration with ClearCert which allow you to validate producers' LTC training certification on a per-state basis directly in SureLC.
-ClearCert maintains a carrier-authorized state-by-state training rules engine that's incorporated into SureLC integration so you can validate a producer's status with the carrier's LTC training requirements.
-Phase II of the integration will include similar validation for Annuity Training requirements directly in SureLC.
-While Phase II is being built out for our users you will have direct access in the ClearCert website to obtain Annuity Training validation even though the integration isn't activated within SureLC.
-Once the integration is complete for Annuity Training certification this will be activated for SureLC agency subscribers at no additional cost.
+SuranceBay's integration with ClearCert allows you to validate producers' LTC training certification on a per-state basis directly in SureLC.
+ClearCert maintains a carrier-authorized state-by-state training rules engine that's incorporated into the SureLC integration so you can validate a producer's status with the carrier's LTC training requirements.
+ClearCert users also have direct access on the ClearCert website to obtain Annuity Training validation.

 Sample Certification Report